Restoring number conservation in quadratic bosonic Hamiltonians with dualities: Duality and quantum simulation

 \section{Duality and quantum simulation}

-Suppose we wish to experimentally realize a set of $N$, parametrically driven (or paired) bosons.
-The Hamiltonian will generically take the form Eq. (\ref{genham}), with $\Delta_{ij}$ not all zero.
-While there exists ways to implement these terms in experimental settings \cite{clerkBKC,hafazi}, the need for precisely tuned parametric amplification may introduce extra complications.
-As we have seen, in a dynamically stable regime, our duality transformation can unitarily maps the original Hamiltonian to one that lacks any driving terms.
-When this transformation is local, one can experimentally access properties of the original system by directly implementing the dual.
-If the dual possesses arbitrary-range couplings that drop off exponentially with distance, finite-range truncation can faithfully reproduce the spectral properties of the original system.
-Thus, generically, the stable dynamics of parametrically driven systems can be faithfully realized in a system comprising only short-range hopping amplitudes.
+Analog simulators aim to implement a target ``surrogate'' Hamiltonian in an analog (as opposed to gate-based) fashion \cite{nori}.
+Suppose we wish to realize a set of $N$, parametrically driven (or paired) bosons, described by a target Hamiltonian of the form in Eq. (\ref{genham}), with $\Delta_{ij}$ not all zero.
+While there exists ways to implement these terms in experimental settings \cite{clerkBKC,hafazi}, the need for precisely tuned parametric amplification introduces extra complications.
+As we have seen, in a dynamically stable regime, our duality transformation can unitarily map the original Hamiltonian to one that lacks any driving terms.
+When this transformation is sufficiently local (for instance, as in Eq. \eqref{localS}), one can experimentally access properties of the original system by directly implementing the dual.
+If $\widehat{H}^D$ possesses arbitrary-range couplings that drop off exponentially with distance, finite-range truncation can faithfully reproduce the spectral properties of the original system.
+Thus, generically, the stable dynamics of parametrically driven systems can be faithfully realized in a system that comprises \emph{only} suitably adjusted short-range hopping amplitudes.